The Rainbow Collection

 This pattern has been made by so many quilters in the world and entered into local, State and Nation wide shows and contests and a lot of those quilts actually won prizes!

-The traditional lone star made in bright, sparkling and up-to-date colors that flow fluent into each other, the pyramid pieced checkerboard border in the vibrant colors keeps catching your eye and is a jewel on your wall!
+The traditional lone star (We have created a number of tutorials on the technique Jacqueline uses.
+You can find them here) made in bright, sparkling and up-to-date colors that flow fluent into each other, the pyramid pieced checkerboard border in the vibrant colors keeps catching your eye and is a jewel on your wall!

 Level of difficulty: 6 ****** | Finished size 53” x 53” | Foundation papers available: Yes | Technique: paper piecing